JetBrains/amper/docs/src/user-guide/builtin-tech/compose-multiplatform.md

 ## :jetbrains-compose-hot-reload: Compose Hot Reload (experimental)

-Amper supports [Compose Hot Reload](https://github.com/JetBrains/compose-hot-reload), allowing you to see UI changes in real-time without restarting the application.
+Kargo supports [Compose Hot Reload](https://github.com/JetBrains/compose-hot-reload), allowing you to see UI changes in real-time without restarting the application.
 This significantly improves the developer experience by shortening the feedback loop during UI development.